 A plaintiff is a person who brings a case against another in a court of law.

 No one can be convicted twice for the same offence.
 This doctrine is called

-Double jeopardy, non bis in idem or ne bis in idem is a procedural defence that prevents an accused person from being tried again on the same (or similar) charges following a valid acquittal or conviction.
+Double jeopardy, non bis in idem or ne bis in idem is a procedural defense that prevents an accused person from being tried again on the same (or similar) charges following a valid acquittal or conviction.

-A participant in commission of crime is popularly known as
+A participant in commission of crime is popularly known as:

 A person who knowingly, voluntarily or intentionally gives assistance to another in the commission of crime.
 An accomplice is criminally liable to the same extent as the principal.

 Which of the following is not payable to Central Government?

 Land is a matter on which only State Governments can govern, thus the Stamp duties on transfer of immovable properties are levied by State Governments.

 Who has the constitutional right to audience in all Indian Courts?

 Attorney General has the right of audience in all Courts in India as well as the right to participate in the proceedings of the Parliament, though not to vote.